James R. Spencer: Early life and education

 He was born in Florence, South Carolina in 1949 and attended Clark College in Atlanta, Georgia, graduating with a Bachelor of Arts degree in 1971.
 He earned Juris Doctor in 1974 at Harvard Law School.
 After Harvard, he was commissioned as a captain in the J.A.G.
 Corps.
 He served in that capacity from 1975 until 1978.
 After being honorably discharged from active duty, he was appointed Assistant United States Attorney for the District of Columbia, serving there from 1978 until 1983.
 He also was recommissioned in the United States Army Reserves, serving as a Military Judge from 1981 until 1986.
 From 1983 until 1986, he served as an Assistant United States Attorney for the Eastern District of Virginia.
 In 1985, Spencer earned a Master of Divinity degree from Howard University.

 Federal judicial service

 James R. Spencer was nominated by President Ronald Reagan on September 9, 1986, to the a seat on the United States District Court for the Eastern District of Virginia, Richmond Division.
 He was confirmed by the United States Senate on October 8, 1986, and received his commission on October 14, 1986.
-He was the first African American to be nominated to this position in this district.
+He was the first African American to be appointed as a federal judge in Virginia.
 From 2004 to 2011, Judge Spencer was Chief Judge of the Eastern District of Virginia.
 He was succeeded as Chief Judge by Rebecca Beach Smith.
 He assumed senior status on March 25, 2014.
 He retired from active service on June 2, 2017.